-What is a prepaid credit card?
+What is a prepaid card?

-- Access to multiple currencies through the one card
+- Access to multiple currencies

-- No interest rate
+- No interest rates

-- Reward points
+- Some earn rewards points

-- Money tracking tools
+- Money-tracking tools

 - Security against theft, loss and fraud